clipperhouse/gen/index.md

 Like as part of the build?
 Sure, but that's not what it's designed around so we don't recommend it.

 It's a local dev tool, not a platform or (shudder) a framework.
 Run it locally, test it, and commit the generated code to the repo.

+**What if my code is incorrect?**

+gen parses and type-checks your source code.
+So, having correct source code before you use gen is important.

+That said, there are classes of errors that gen can optionally tolerate, via the `-f` (force) flag.
+[Learn more...](/force/)